zinebettarraf/Development-of-a-cash-register-frontend-in-console-mode-tuipos/README.md

-# Development of a console for cash register frontend : tuipos
+# Development of a cash register frontend in console mode:
+tuipos

 ## Specifications :